Splatoon

-is a third-person shooter video game franchise created by Hisashi Nogami, and developed and owned by Nintendo.
-Set in a post-apocalyptic Earth inhabited by anthropomorphic marine animals, the series centers around fictional cephalopods known as Inklings and Octolings – based on squids and octopuses respectively – which can transform between humanoid and cephalopod forms at will.
-They frequently engage in turf war battles with each other and use a variety of weapons that produce and shoot colored ink while in humanoid form, or swim and hide in surfaces covered in their own-colored ink while in their cephalopodic forms.
+is a third-person shooter video game franchise created by Hisashi Nogami and Shintaro Sato and developed, published and owned by Nintendo.
+Set in the far future on a post-apocalyptic Earth that has been repopulated with evolved marine life, the series centers around a pair of humanoid races that evolved from cephalopods known as Inklings and Octolings — based on squids and octopuses respectively — which can transform between humanoid and cephalopodic forms at will.
+They frequently engage in turf war battles with each other and use a variety of weapons that produce and shoot ink while in their humanoid forms or swim through and hide in solid surfaces covered in their own ink while in their cephalopodic forms.

-The first game in the series, Splatoon, was released for the Wii U on May 28, 2015.
-A sequel, Splatoon 2, was released for the Nintendo Switch on July 21, 2017, followed by an expansion pack, Octo Expansion, on June 13, 2018.
+The first game in the series, Splatoon, was released for the Wii U on 28 May 2015.
+A sequel, Splatoon 2, was released for the Nintendo Switch on 21 July 2017, followed by an expansion pack, Octo Expansion, on 13 June 2018.
+A third game, Splatoon 3, was released on 9 September 2022, followed by an expansion pack/DLC, Side Order, on 22 February 2024.
 The series has received positive reviews for its style, gameplay mechanics and soundtrack, with the first two games in the series having been nominated and awarded several year-end accolades from various gaming publications.
-The series has sold over 26 million copies.
-A third game, Splatoon 3, was released on 9 September 2022.
+The series has sold over 30 million copies.
+A spin-off game titled Splatoon Raiders was announced on 10 June 2025, as an exclusive for the Nintendo Switch 2.

 Splatoon has spawned numerous collaborations with third-party companies and established its own esports tournament circuit in 2018.
-It has spawned a manga series as well as holographic music concerts in Japan.
+It has spawned a manga series as well as holographic music concerts, primarily in Japan.

 Gameplay

+The Splatoon series are third person shooters with a focus on competitive online multiplayer gameplay.
+Players select from a range of weapons resembling water guns, oversized painting equipment and unique adaptations of real-life objects that they use to spread their ink across the floors and walls of the gameplay area and to damage enemies.
+During gameplay players can freely alternate between a humanoid "inkling" form and a "squid" form with the press of a button.
+While in human form they can use their weapons to spread ink across surfaces and damage enemy players.
+While in squid form, players can swim through their own team's ink and pass under and around metal fences and meshes, as well as move vertically up ink spread over walls.
+Players are discouraged from standing in ink pools that are not their own team's color with harsh movement penalties.
+Additionally, players can only replenish their ammunition by standing or swimming in their own team's ink.